lwang-astro/PeTar/README.md

 This is important to correctly read the snapshots and calculate the Kepler orbital parameters of binaries.

 When users apply the astronomical unit set (`-u 1` in the _petar_ commander) in simulations, `-G 0.00449830997959438` should be used for _petar.data.process_.
-Or, if the _BSE_ based package is used, the interrupt mode option `-i (mo)bse` can also set the correct value of G.
+Or, if the _BSE_ based package is used, the interrupt mode option `-i [bse_name]` can also set the correct value of G.

 The snapshots (single, binary ...) generated by _petar.data.process_ are shifted to the rest frame where the density center is the coordinate origins.
 By adding the core position and velocity from 'data.core' at the corresponding time, the positions and velocities in the initial frame or Galactocentric frame (when _galpy_ is used) can be recovered.